Apply for a Neighborhood Mini-Grant

 - Your neighborhood must register with our Office of Neighborhood Relations before we will consider you for the grant

-The mini-grant orientation online training will review the application, grant criteria, projects that qualify for the mini-grant and answer any questions you have regarding the mini-grant.
+- The Mini-Grant Information Session will review the application, grant criteria, projects that qualify for the mini-grant and answer any questions you have regarding the mini-grant

 For more information, please contact the Office of Neighborhood Relations at (813) 272-5860.